CodeGenieApp/serverless-express/README.md

 ## 4.0.0 Goals

-1. Improved API - Simpler for end user to use and configure; extensible without breaking backwards compatibility or hurting API
+1. ✅ Improved API - Simpler for end user to use and configure; extensible without breaking backwards compatibility or hurting API
-2. Node.js 8+ only - can upgrade dependencies to latest (Jest); can use latest syntax in source and tests; can use server.listening; future-proof for Node.js 10
+2. ✅ Node.js 8+ only - can upgrade dependencies to latest (Jest); can use latest syntax in source and tests; can use server.listening; future-proof for Node.js 10
-3. Promise resolution mode by default?
+3. 🗓 Promise resolution mode by default?
 Requires benchmarking.
 Otherwise try callback with callbackWaitsForEventLoop=false (configurable by user); requires benchmarking.
 If context.succeed is still most performant, leave as default.
-4. Additional event sources - currently only supports API Gateway Proxy; should also support Lambda@Edge (https://github.com/awslabs/aws-serverless-express/issues/152) and ALB; have had a customer request for DynamoDB; should make it easy to provide your own IO mapping function.
+4. 🗓 Additional event sources - currently only supports API Gateway Proxy; should also support Lambda@Edge (https://github.com/awslabs/aws-serverless-express/issues/152) and ALB; have had a customer request for DynamoDB; should make it easy to provide your own IO mapping function.
+   1. Added ALB; requires refactoring of common logic, additional tests, example refactor.
+   2. Need to add Lambda@Edge
+   3. Need to add example of doing custom resolver (DynamoDB)
-5. Multiple header values - can get rid of set-cookie hack
+5. ✅ Multiple header values - can get rid of set-cookie hack
-6. Configure logging - NONE, ERROR, INFO, DEBUG; also include option to respond to 500s with the stack trace instead of empty string currently
+6. ✅ Configure logging - default winston and allow customers to provide their own; include option to respond to 500s with the stack trace instead of empty string currently
-7. Improved documentation
+7. 🗓Improved documentation
-8. Option to strip base path for custom domains (https://github.com/awslabs/aws-serverless-express/issues/86)
+8. ✅ Option to strip base path for custom domains (https://github.com/awslabs/aws-serverless-express/issues/86).
+9.  🗓 Update example to include optional parameter for setting up custom domain

 ### Is AWS serverless right for my app?